 Lesson 2 The Moby Wrap, a popular baby carrying device in the US, needs to come with a warning.
 Caution: Moby Wrap should only be used in air-conditioned environments in non-tropical countries.
 After 15 minutes with her in the wrap, I was on the verge of heat stroke.
 I managed to sweat off a few pounds and successfully taught my daughter blankets are torture devices.

-Lesson 4 Many people will think every time your baby cries it’s due to hunger.
+Lesson 4 Many people think every time a baby cries it’s due to hunger.
 They will tell you this.
-They will tell you this repeatedly for an hour and a half and when the baby is inevitably hungry again these people will say “See.
+“Your baby is hungry.”
+They will tell you this repeatedly for an hour and a half and when the baby is inevitably hungry again these people will say, “See.
 I knew she was hungry.”

 Lesson 6 The only practical outfit for a newborn is a onesie.
 Being told this and eventually learning this from experience will not stop you from continuing to buy super adorable dresses which make her closet look spectacular.

-Lesson 7 I do not believe a baby should have it’s ears pierced and I will not be piercing my baby’s ears.
-This means when dressed in any color other than pink, everyone in Brazil will think she is a boy.
+Lesson 7 I do not believe a baby should have it’s ears pierced, and I will not be piercing my baby’s ears.
+This means when dressed in any color other than pink, everyone in Brazil thinks she is a boy.

 Lesson 9 Nothing, absolutely nothing in the world, is as adorable as a new baby smiling.
-It’s what keeps you from sticking her in the crib and putting on some noise canceling headphones.
+It’s what keeps you from dropping her in that ridiculously-expensive crib she hates and putting on some noise canceling headphones.

 Looking for a particular topic?